 Once the Office of the Provost confirms the student has no other path to completion of their degree within eight semesters, student would need to seek agreement from both instructors and document a plan to ensure that the student can complete all learning objectives for both courses.
 Only then will the student be allowed to enroll in both courses.

-Graduate or professional students or students in University College who wish to enroll in overlapping classes should reach out to their program’s administrative or advising office for instructions on how to proceed.
+Graduate or professional students or students in CAPS who wish to enroll in overlapping classes should reach out to their program’s administrative or advising office for instructions on how to proceed.